-The Holiday of Holidays in Haifa is an annual festival that takes place during December.
-Let’s begin!
+The Holiday of Holidays in Haifa is an annual festival in December.
+Most celebrations happen at the German Colony and Wadi Nisnas.

 Table of Contents

-This festival started in 1993 and celebrated during three weekends in December.
-The purpose of this festival is to show the character of Haifa, a city with a mixed population, different faiths, and promote coexistence and tolerance among them.
+This festival started in 1993 and was celebrated for three weekends in December.
+This festival aims to show the character of Haifa, a city with a mixed population and different faiths, and promote coexistence and tolerance among them.

-The name of the festival expresses the intention to mark the religious holidays that apply in December (and next to it), which are: Hanukkah, Christmas and the month of Ramadan and Eid al-Fitr.
+The festival’s name expresses the intention to mark the religious holidays that apply in December (and next to it): Hanukkah, Christmas, Ramadan, and Eid al-Fitr.

 Note: full timetables and additional information can be found at the official site.